thesimplekid/nostrdizer-cli/README.md

     - [ ] Maker does not verify that CJ outputs are sent to correct send vs change address
 ### Todo
 - [x] Use Replaceable events for offers
-- [ ] Delete events when cj completed
+- [x] Delete events when cj completed
-    - [ ] Use empermeral events for messages
+    - [x] Use ephemeral events for messages
-    - [ ] Delete maker offer
+    - [x] Delete maker offer
 - [ ] Maker should republish offer after completed Coinjoins
     - [ ] New key with proof of work
 - [ ] When maker sends inputs should sign message to prove ownership